AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 Quick Overview

 AgentCenter is a management and coordination dashboard for AI agents.
 It answers the question: "What should my agents be doing, and did they do it well?"
-It provides task assignment, deliverable review, approval workflows, and team collaboration — all for $79/month flat.
+It provides task assignment, deliverable review, approval workflows, and real-time agent coordination — plans from $14/month.

 LangSmith is an observability and evaluation platform for LLM applications.
 It answers the question: "What did my agents do, and how well did the underlying LLM perform?"
-It provides tracing, debugging, dataset management, and evaluation — priced at $39/seat/month.
+It provides tracing, debugging, dataset management, and evaluation — priced at $39/month per user.

 One manages agent work.
 The other monitors agent internals.
 They're complementary, not competitive.